streamr-dev/network/README.md

 # streamr-client

 This is a JavaScript client for subscribing to realtime streams from [Streamr](http://www.streamr.com).
 Streamr is a realtime stream processing and analytics platform.
 This client allows you to write JS applications that leverage the stream computing and pub/sub features of Streamr.
+It works both in the browser and in node.js.

+The streamr-client uses [socket.io](http://socket.io/) under the hood for streaming message delivery.
+It works in virtually all browsers by using websockets where available, or fallback methods on legacy browsers.

 ## Dependencies